QuickBlox/q-municate-android/README.md

 Q-municate is a code of a chat application with a wide range of communication features included (such as messaging, file transfer, push notifications, audio/video calls). http://q-municate.com/

 We are happy to offer you a chat application out of the box.
 You can customize this application to on your needs (with attribution as stated in the license).
-QuickBlox is used for the backend http://quickblox.com

-Find the source code and more information about Q-municate in our Developers section: http://quickblox.com/developers/q-municate
+QuickBlox is used for the backend http://quickblox.com.
+Find more information about Q-municate Android in our  [Developers section](http://quickblox.com/developers/Q-municate#Q-municate_Android)

-# Q-municate Android
-This guide has been created by the QuickBlox Android team and includes the brief information about the supported environment, Quickblox modules that are used in the app and main features.

 ## Software Environment
 * The Android application runs on Android 4.2+